Aviator1111/SpanClicker/README.md

 Basic functionality:
 --User can make non empty span elements on the page clickable ("Make Span clickable" button).
 All non empty span elements are highlighted.
---User can reset the page to its initial state (before making span elements clickable). ("Reset Span Clickable" button) --Clicking on a clickable span element displays a popup alert saying "Made span clickable!!!"
+--User can reset the page to its initial state i.e. to make span elements not show an alert pop up. ("Reset Span Clickable" button)
+--Clicking on a clickable span element displays a popup alert saying "Made span clickable!!!"

 Known Limitation: